Team-Aragorn/Carousel-Images/README.md

 # Carousel-Images
 >Product image carousel that displays item images.
 Has 1.4x zoom functionality on hover.
-Part of the GameGo ecommerce webpage.
+Part of the GameStart ecommerce webpage.

 ![](Image-Carousel.gif)